 Convening events where committee members can share and learn about current efforts and trends in the sectors

-Facilitating partnerships for existing and potential education and workforce development activities
+Facilitating networking for existing and potential education and workforce development activities

 Keeping members apprised of recent developments that may affect their investments in education and workforce development